Not Working

 Unhappy Boston

-The first time I stopped by to check on the Taza interactive display, two college-age kids were playing with their phones next to the counter.
+The first time you stopped by to check on the Taza interactive display, two college-age kids were playing with their phones next to the counter.
 They said they were from MIT.

 After a few minutes, the paper granite stone spun, and they high-fived each other.